oasci/pitt-biosc1540-2024f/content/syllabus/policies.md

     Always give credit to AI-generated content and adhere to citation rules.

     Furthermore, text from AI tools should be treated as someone else's work&mdash;because it is.
-    You should never copy and paste text directly and, at the very least, paraphrase in your style.
+    You should never copy and paste text directly.

 -   **AI detection:**
-    As discussed [here](https://teaching.pitt.edu/resources/chatgpt-resources-for-faculty/), the University Center for Teaching and Learning does not recommend using AI detection tools like [turnitin](https://www.turnitin.com/solutions/ai-writing) due to high false positive rates.
+    As discussed [here](https://teaching.pitt.edu/generative-ai-resources-for-faculty/), the University Center for Teaching and Learning does not recommend using AI detection tools like [turnitin](https://www.turnitin.com/solutions/topics/ai-writing/) due to high false positive rates.
-    I will not use AI detection tools in any capacity for this course.
-I encourage and trust that you will use these tools responsibly when permitted and desired.
+    I will not use AI detection tools in any capacity for this course and trust that you will use these tools responsibly when permitted and desired.

 Remember that generative AI is helpful when used responsibly.
 You can ethically benefit from these technological advances by adhering to these guidelines.
 Embrace this opportunity to expand your skill set and engage thoughtfully with emerging technologies.
-If you have any questions about AI tool usage, please contact me for clarification and guidance.
+If you have any questions about AI tool usage, please get in touch with me for clarification and guidance.

-!!! info

-    I frequently use ChatGPT, Bing Chat, and GitHub Copilot in my research and preparing ideas for teaching materials and explanations.
-    Acknowledgments are always included in my work; for example, you can see a [recent publication of mine](https://link.springer.com/article/10.1186/s12915-023-01791-z#Ack1) where we acknowledge several AI tools.
-    That said, I review all materials on this website for accuracy and clarity.

 ## Equity, diversity, and inclusion